canonical/ubuntu-pro-docs/account-setup.rst

 Ubuntu Pro token
 ~~~~~~~~~~~~~~~~

 Here you can see your subscriptions and the **Ubuntu Pro tokens** associated with them.
 The tokens are required to enable many Ubuntu Pro services.
+When a service requires your token, get it from here.

-For more information about the Ubuntu Pro token, client, and active machine count, see `Bitstream services: overview & enablement <link tbc>`_.
+For more information about using the Ubuntu Pro token, client, and active machine count, see `Bitstream services: overview & enablement <link tbc>`_.

 Add a secondary user